-For some students, the MS in Architecture is an opportunity to study and work in a professional field closely allied with architecture, following individually tailored curricula, such as Real Estate Development or Historic Preservation and Urban Design.
+For some students, the MS in Architecture is an opportunity to study and work in a professional field closely allied with architecture, following individually tailored curricula, such as Historic Preservation and Urban Design.

 For other students, the degree allows for more open exploration of new concepts and methods of design.
 These include Ecological Practices, Inclusive Design, and Situated Technologies.
 Students may also custom-design a path of study, under faculty guidance, in interest areas and emerging fields, such as digital design and fabrication, facilities planning, and media arts.